Exception filters

 }

-warning Warning You cannot set up global microservice exception filters when using a hybrid application.
+warning Warning Global microservice exception filters aren't enabled by default when using a hybrid application.

 @@filename()